 - Implement Functional Nutrition tools.

-MDs and DOs: The Institute for Functional Medicine designates this enduring material activity for a maximum of 4.5 AMA PRA Category 1 Credit(s)™.
+The Institute for Functional Medicine designates this activity for 1.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Release and Termination Date

 - World Health Organization.
 Diet, Nutrition, and the Prevention of Chronic Disease.
 Report of a Joint WHO/FAO Expert Consultation.
 Geneva: World Health Organization; 2003. http://whqlibdoc.who.int/trs/who_trs_916.pdf.
 Accessed February 26, 2015.

 - Adams KM, Kohlmeier M, Zeisel SH.
 Nutrition education in U.S. medical schools: latest update of a national survey.
 Acad Med.
 2010 Sep;85(9):1537–42.